The Most Important Thing

 Saying I am something, or saying I am going to do something, and then not being, or not doing, the something makes me, at best, undependable; and, at worst, a liar.
 A liar to myself, and others.

-There is another word for this sort of folk, this liar-to-oneself-and-others: a hypocrite.
+There is another word for this sort of folk, this teller-of-falsehoods-to-oneself-and-others: a hypocrite.

 I have to write.
 I cannot not.
 I have to express myself and say what I think, verbally and in written words.
 It is my most important thing.
 I know this.
 In what I write, in the conversations I have with others, the podcasts I record, in all the ways I express myself, I want to be of use to others.
-To be of use to you, dear reader, to you now reading this.
+To be of helpful use to you, dear reader, to you now reading this.
 A particular piece or even the sum of what I have ever written may, or may not, be of use to you, or others.
 Ever.
-But I have to write, to express, regardless.
-Because it is the most important thing for me to do.
+But I have to write, to express, regardless, because it is the most important thing for me to do.
 The most important for me and the most important for my relationship with the Universe.

 My question to you, and I ask because you are smart enough and self aware enough to consider it: what is the most important thing for you to be, and to be doing?
 What do you believe, be-live?
 Are you being and living it?